rogalmic/vscode-xml-complete/README.md

 ## Known Issues

-- This is a preview version, lots of bugs expected...
+- This is a preview version, bugs expected...